zanata/zanata-platform/docs/user-guide/languages/language-team.md

 A Language Team groups translators together through a common language.
 Language Teams can work simultaneously on translating a single document into their respective languages.
 All translations and all revisions are kept with each respective Language Team without affecting any other Team.

-Translators can also join more than one Language Team.
+Translators can join more than one Language Team.

+Translators can also join a [project team](/user-guide/projects/project-team/) so that they can translate that project without having to join the global Language Team.

 ------------